 Bruce Paine's passion for the guitar ignited at an early age, culminating in his inaugural guitar performance at the age of eleven before a discerning audience at Wesley Intermediate School in Auckland.
 However, it wasn't until fourteen years later that he fully recognised his capacity for performance, embarking on a dedicated journey into the classical guitar through full-time study at the University of Auckland.
 This decision marked a pivotal shift from a career in Computer Programming to the scholastic pursuit of music, fuelled by his profound love for the instrument and an eagerness to refine his musical skills.

-Following four years study, having completed a Diploma in Music with honours, Bruce attended the 1995 Shell Darwin International Guitar Festival and Competition, in which he became a semi-finalist and participated in masterclasses with internationally renowned guitarists John Williams and Stepan Rak.
+Following four years of intensive study, Bruce attained a Diploma in Music with honours and showcased his talent on the international stage at the 1995 Shell Darwin International Guitar Festival and Competition.
+There, he emerged as a semi-finalist, participating in masterclasses with world-renowned guitarists John Williams and Stepan Rak.

 As a prominent figure in Auckland's classical guitar scene, Bruce Paine has collaborated with esteemed ensembles, including guest appearances with the Auckland Choral, the Auckland Philharmonia Orchestra, and as a soloist with the St Matthews Chamber Orchestra.
 His performances have reached broader audiences through Radio New Zealand, TVNZ and Dunedin's Channel Nine.

 Bruce's musical journey extended to Europe in 1998, where he shared the stage with Czech virtuoso guitarist and composer Stepan Rak at the Dum U Kamenneho Zvonu (Stone Bell Palace) in Prague.
 This tour also marked the beginning of friendships with UK guitar composer and teacher Derek Hasted and members of the Derek Hasted Guitar Orchestra.